 Best Overall: Icebreaker Pop Silicone Ice Cube Tray With Lid

-What We Like: Super sanitary with no contact with ice, dishwasher-safe, stackable, self-storing, comes in cute colors
+What We Love: Super sanitary with no contact with ice, dishwasher-safe, stackable, self-storing, comes in several colors

-What We Don't Like: Pricey, tricky to release ice
+What We Don't Love: Pricey, tricky to release ice

 We’ve all been there, wrestling with an ice cube tray, trying to twist all of them victoriously free only to have them pop every which way except your glass.
 That’s exactly why our top pick is not a conventional tray, but a self-contained one.

-The way it works is simple: you fill it like a water bottle and freeze it, push the top and bottom against each other, then pop it all apart using the straps.
+The way this works is simple: you fill it like a water bottle and freeze it.
+When it's frozen, push the top and bottom against each other, then pop it all apart using the straps.
 Thanks to its silicone construction, ice releases easily in between the layers once you shake it.
 It’s ready to pour out into your glass without ever having to touch the ice, much less chase it across the countertop as it skitters across it.
 This means you can whip up a batch of Palomas without any concern for germs.

 Of course, there is a trick to properly release the ice cubes, so you'll need to read the instructions (or watch a video online).
 And for those where squeaky-cleanliness is a priority, the whole contraption disassembles for a thorough cleaning by hand or machine.